Cachetas/adb_database/README.md

 # adb_database

 University work planning and development of a database with Oracle SQL, which the goal was to store data to several different entities that is connected to film industry.
-Additionally, we solved some challenges making some scripts with PL/SQL in order calculate and query specific data.
+Additionally, we solved some challenges making some scripts to query specific data.

 Diagram: